mrkkrp/markkarpov.com/tutorial/megaparsec.md

   -> m ()
 ```

-The documentation for the `space` function is quite comprehensive by itself,
+The documentation for the `space` function is quite comprehensive on its own,
 but let us complement it with an example:

 ```haskell